-- the boundary between DEWA and the Producer is the Connection Point as indicated in the connection schemes in Appendix A; - the respective ownership of Plant or Apparatus shall be recorded in the Connection Agreement between DEWA and the Producer in the form of a diagram.
+- the boundary between DEWA and the Producer is the Connection Point as indicated in the connection schemes in Appendix A: - the respective ownership of Plant or Apparatus shall be recorded in the Connection Agreement between DEWA and the Producer in the form of a diagram.

-4.2 CUSTOMER/ PRODUCER
+4.2 CUSTOMER/PRODUCER

-• The Producer must enter into a Connection Agreement with DEWA.
-The Connection Agreement encompasses both the technical and commercial aspects of the connection, addresses the Standards and Minimum Technical requirements and specifies the terms and conditions including the connection fee, net metering criteria, use of
+- The Producer must enter into a Connection Agreement with DEWA.
+The Connection Agreement encompasses both the technical and commercial aspects of the connection, addresses the Standards and Minimum Technical requirements and specifies the terms and conditions including the connection fee, net metering criteria, use of system and quality of supply in accordance with the DEWA Standards. - The Producer shall indemnify DEWA and accept liability for safety and supply quality issues that occur when the PV Plant is operating.

-The Producer must be aware that these clearing times may be higher than the time setting in the Interface Protection and in the disconnection area of the LVRT curve, which means that the plant may disconnect from the network.
+4 The Producer must be aware that these clearing times may be higher than the time setting in the Interface Protection and in the disconnection area of the LVRT curve, which means that the plant may disconnect from the network.
 This is because the purpose of the Interface Protection settings and inverter's LVRT feature is to permit the RRGPS to effectively ride through faults occurring in the High Voltage network, because of the detrimental effects that a disconnection of these plants would have in this case.

-In order to allow the automatic re-connection of the plant to the Distribution Network once the disturbance in the network has been cleared, proper automatic re-closure schemes may be found in the Standards.
+5 In order to allow the automatic re-connection of the plant to the Distribution Network once the disturbance in the network has been cleared, proper automatic re-closure schemes may be found in the Standards.